Ranelagh

 Ranelagh shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate stands at 20.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most prevalent among qualifications, with a rate of 13.1%, followed by postgraduate qualifications (4.1%) and graduate diplomas (3.0%).
-Vocational credentials are common, with 39.7% of residents aged 15 and above holding them.
-Advanced diplomas account for 9.0% and certificates make up 30.7%.
+The area's university qualification rate is 20.2%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 13.1%, followed by postgraduate qualifications (4.1%) and graduate diplomas (3.0%).
+Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (30.7%).
+Educational participation is high, with 27.2% currently enrolled in formal education: 12.8% in primary, 7.0% in secondary, and 3.0% in tertiary education.

-Educational participation is high, with 27.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.2% of residents currently enrolled in formal education.
 This includes 12.8% in primary education, 7.0% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education